coderrio/Coderr.Documentation/docs/index.md

-﻿OneTrueError documentation
+﻿codeRR documentation
 ===============

-Welcome to the OneTrueError documentation.
+Welcome to the codeRR documentation.

 The documentation have been divided into two sections: